Slopes and weights of $\ell$-adic cohomology of rigid spaces: Perverse truncations and usual truncations

 Let $a\colon X\to \Spec(k)$ be the structural morphism.
 By Example \ref{e.int} and Theorem \ref{t.push}, $Ra_*\IC_{X,\Qlb}[-d]$ and $Ra_!\IC_{X,\Qlb}[-d]$ are integral and $\id$-inverse integral.
 This means that the eigenvalues of $g$ acting on $\IH^{i-d}_{(c)}(X_{\bar k},\Q_\ell)$ are algebraic integers that are units away from $p$ and their $q$-slopes are contained in $[0,i]$.
 The remaining bounds for $q$-slopes follow by duality: We have a $G_k$-equivariant perfect pairing $\IH^{i-d}(X_{\bar k},\Q_\ell)\times \IH^{d-i}_{c}(X_{\bar k},\Q_\ell)\to \Q_\ell(-d)$.

-Alternatively, we may assume that $X$ has pure dimension $d$ and we choose a projective alteration $f\colon Y\to X$ with $Y$ smooth \cite{dJ}.
+Alternatively, we can choose a projective alteration $f\colon Y\to X$ with $Y$ smooth \cite{dJ}.
 In the finite field case, by the decomposition and hard Lefschetz theorems of Beilinson--Bernstein--Deligne--Gabber \cite[Corollaire 5.3.11, Th\'eor\`eme 5.4.10]{BBD}, $\IC_{X,\Q_\ell}$ is a direct summand of $Rf_*\Q_\ell[d]$, which implies that $\IH^{i-d}_{(c)}(X_{\bar k},\Q_\ell)$ is a $G_k$-equivariant direct summand of $H^i_{(c)}(Y_{\bar k},\Q_\ell)$.
 The same holds in the local field case by the formalism of horizontal complexes introduced by A.~Huber \cite{HuberA} and extended by Morel \cite{Morel}.
 See \cite[Section 5.1]{SZ} for the analogue of \cite[Corollaire 5.3.11]{BBD} and below for the hard Lefschetz theorem. \end{remark}

 \begin{remark} Let $k$ be a finitely generated field.
 Then the analogue of Theorem \ref{t.trunc} holds for the derived category $D^b_h(X,\Qlb)$ of horizontal complexes.
+This implies the hard Lefschetz theorem for horizontal perverse sheaves (Corollary \ref{c.HL}) as follows.

 Let $\cJ(X)\subseteq D^b_h(X,\Qlb)$ be the full subcategory consisting of mixed complexes of weight $\le 0$ as in Example \ref{e.wt}.
 Then as before conditions (B), (C), (D), (E), (F) of Theorem \ref{t.trunc} hold.
-In fact, (C) is trivial and (F) follows from \cite[Proposition 5.3.1]{BBD} (see \cite[Proposition 3.4]{HuberA} and \cite[Section 2.7]{Morel}).
+In fact, (C) is trivial and (F) follows from \cite[Proposition 5.3.1]{BBD} (see \cite[Proposition 3.4]{HuberA} and \cite[Section 2.6]{Morel}).
 In particular, even though the weight filtration does not exist for horizontal perverse sheaves in general, conditions (D) and (E), which are analogues of \cite[Corollaire 5.3.7, Th\'eor\`eme 5.4.1]{BBD}, hold for horizontal complexes.
-One can then repeat the proof of the hard Lefschetz theorem \cite[The\'eor\`eme 5.4.10]{BBD}, which relies on condition (E). \end{remark}
+One can then repeat the proof of the hard Lefschetz theorem \cite[Th\'eor\`eme 5.4.10]{BBD}, which relies on condition (E). \end{remark}

 \begin{cor}[Hard Lefschetz theorem for horizontal perverse sheaves] Let $f\colon X\to Y$ be a projective morphism of schemes of finite type over a finitely generated field $k$ and let $\cL$ be an $f$-ample line bundle on $X$.
 Let $\ell$ be a prime number invertible in $k$ and let $\cP$ be a pure horizontal $\Qlb$-perverse sheaf on $X$.
 Then, for all $i\ge 0$, cupping with $c_1(\cL)^i$ induces an isomorphism